-The mobile video game sector is poised to account for nearly half of the overall video game industry by 2020.
-Here’s a look at 4 mobile video game stocks with market caps of less than $500 million for investor consideration.
+Here’s a look at three mobile video game stocks with market caps of less than US$500 million for investor consideration.

-With the mobile gaming industry rising–which Newzoo describes as “the most lucrative segment”–by 2020 the sector is expected to total more than half of the games market.
-Asia-Pacific will account for most of that revenue, with China leading the pack at roughly $37.9 billion in 2018, representing about 28 percent of all game revenues.
+With the mobile gaming industry rising speedily, by 2020 the sector is expected to total more than half of the games market.
+The Asia-Pacific area will account for most of that revenue, with China leading the pack at roughly $37.9 billion in 2018, representing about 28 percent of all game revenues.

-On that note, the growth of the mobile video games market unsurprisingly makes it a hot spot for investment opportunities–now and in the coming years.
-Here, the Investing News Network (INN) profiles 4 mobile video game stocks with market caps of less than $500 million.
-The companies are listed in alphabetical order, and all numbers and figures are current as of October 10, 2017 with data compiled from Google Finance.
+Below the Investing News Network profiles three mobile video game stocks with market caps under US$500 million.
+The companies are listed in alphabetical order, and all numbers and figures were current as of September 26, 2018.

 First on our mobile video game stocks list is GigaMedia.
-Based in Taipei, Taiwan, GigaMedia publishes online games, including its portal business, FunTown.
+Based in Taiwan, GigaMedia publishes online games, including its portal business, FunTown.
 FunTown is focused on the high-growth mobile and browser-based casual games and social casino games markets in Asia.
-FunTown provides various services including Avatars, Family and Friends Messenger and Tournaments, to name a few.
+FunTown provides various services, including avatars, family and friends messenger and tournaments, to name a few.

-Next on our mobile video game stocks list is Inspired Entertainment, a company that supplies virtual sports, mobile gaming and server based gaming systems.
-The company currently operates roughly 25,000 digital gaming terminals and its virtual sports products are available in more than 35,000 venues and over 100 websites.
+Next on our mobile video game stocks list is Inspired Entertainment, a company that supplies virtual sports, mobile gaming and server-based gaming systems.
+It operates over 25,000 digital gaming terminals and its virtual sports products are available in more than 35,000 venues and over 100 websites.

 The company also launches roughly 15 new games on an annual basis, while its Virgo Remote Gaming Server Platform gives customers HTML5 games and technology for regulated markets.

 The9 is a Chinese company specializing in web and mobile games.
-More specifically, the company develops and operates through its affiliates, its proprietary MMO and mobile games, such as Firefall and Song of Knights.
+It develops and operates through its affiliates, its proprietary MMO and mobile games, such as Firefall and Song of Knights.

-The9 also develops and operates Fun Box, a home entertainment set top box that enables online video and video games on TV.
+The9 also develops and operates Fun Box, a home entertainment set top box that enables online video and video games to be used on a TV.

 Don’t forget to follow us @INN_Technology for real-time news updates!